BS '04, Communication Studies

 After her positive first research experience, Laura started volunteering during her junior year as a research assistant in the CAS psychology department.
 She assisted professors and graduate students researching relationship formation, an aspect of social psychology.
 “Social psychology overlapped perfectly with my new specialization in Communication Studies on speech and interpersonal communication; both focus on how people interact.”
 Eventually, Laura began designing her own research experiments.

-After graduating from Steinhardt in 2004, Laura plans to attend the University of Georgia as a doctoral candidate in social psychology.
-There, she will study close relationships -- the formation of friendship and romantic attachments.
+After graduating from Steinhardt, Laura plans to attend the University of Georgia as a doctoral candidate in social psychology.
+There, she will study close relationships – the formation of friendship and romantic attachments.
 Someday, Laura hopes to be a professor of psychology at a research university.

 by Clara S. Brenner